JMSafadi/hospital-appointment-scheduler-backend/readme.md

 ### `GET` - `api/patients/{patient_id}`
 Retrieves one specific patient by unique id.
-- Status code 200 and if id exists.
+- Status code 200 if id exists and patient record.
+- Status code 400 if query parameters are invalid.
+- Status code 401 if user is not authenticated.
-- Status code 404 and message if id is not found.
+- Status code 404 if requested resource is not found.

 | Parameter | Type | Required | Description |
 | --- | --- | --- | --- |